cointop-sh/cointop/README.md

   - A: Run the command `cointop reset` to delete the config files and cache.
 Cointop will generate a new config when starting up.
 You can run `cointop --reset` to reset before running cointop.

+- Q: Why aren't <kbd>Home</kbd> or <kbd>End</kbd> keys working for me?

+  - A: Make sure to not manually set `TERM` in your `~/.bashrc`, `~/.zshrc`, or any where else.
+The `TERM` environment variable should be automatically set by your terminal, otherwise this may cause the terminal emulator to send escape codes when these keys are pressed.
+See [this Arch wiki](https://wiki.archlinux.org/index.php/Home_and_End_keys_not_working) for more info.

+  - A: Use the `cointop price` command.
+Here are some examples:

 - Q: What is the size of the binary?

   - A: The Go build size is ~8MB but packed with UPX it's only a ~3MB executable binary.